zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/implement-new-saf-provider.md

 }
 ```

-The `SafIdtProvider` interface contains the `generate` and `verify` methods, that can be overridden by your SAF IDT implementation
-to generate the SAF token, on behalf of the specified user and to verify that the provided SAF token is valid.
+The `SafIdtProvider` interface contains the `generate` and `verify` methods.
+These methods can be overridden by your SAF IDT implementation to generate the SAF token on behalf of the specified user.
+This also verifies that the provided SAF token is valid.

 [SafRestAuthenticationService](https://github.com/zowe/api-layer/blob/master/gateway-service/src/main/java/org/zowe/apiml/gateway/security/service/saf/SafRestAuthenticationService.java) is an example of the SAF IDT provider implementation which uses REST as a method of communication.

-You will have then to register a bean in order to use the implemented SAF IDT provider.
+2. Register a bean in order to use the implemented SAF IDT provider.

 **Example:**